-A.I. meeting bots like Fireflies, MeetGeek, Otter, and Grain can join and take meeting notes on your behalf.
+A.I. meeting bots like Fireflies, MeetGeek, Otter, and Grain can join and take meeting notes on your behalf and are the perfect starting point for how to use AI.
 Meeting bots also help make information searchable and minimize information asymmetry between those who did and didn't attend.

 - Have a good format

 - Results in a report that helps everyone.

 According to Microsoft, we can then radically rethink the workday.
 As A.I. frees up time and energy, it protects focus time for the creative work that leads to innovation.
 For this, we need larger blocks of time to do deep work – a maker's schedule, rather than a manager's.